 Abstract:

 Eliciting host plant resistance using jasmonates is a promising technique that has the potential to protect seeds and seedlings against multiple life-stages of herbivorous insect pests.
-Several hurdles exist for developing an effective technique including an application method that growers could use in the field, determining a dose that does not limit plant growth, and ensuring the plants are responsive in the abiotic conditions when the pest occurs.
+Several hurdles exist for developing an effective technique, including an application method that growers could use in the field, determining a dose that does not limit plant growth, and ensuring the plants are responsive in the abiotic conditions when the pest occurs.
 In this study, our goal was to test if treating corn seeds with the plant hormone methyl jasmonate (MeJA) would reduce the preference of ovipositing seed corn maggot adults (Delia platura) and the performance of seed corn maggot larvae feeding on seeds.
-We tested two MeJA application methods: soaking seeds in aqueous methyl jasmonate and lab-scale, seed treatment using a commercial, film coating polymer mixed with methyl jasmonate. .
+We tested two MeJA application methods: soaking seeds in aqueous MeJA and lab-scale, seed treatment using a commercial, film coating polymer mixed with MeJA.
 We conducted dose response experiments to determine a concentration that induces resistance to the adult and larval flies with minimal reductions in seed germination and seedling growth.
-We found that seeds soaked with 0.2mM MeJA had the same germination rates and marginally lower early seedling growth compared to water-treated controls whereas 0.2 mM conventional seed treatment did not affect seed germination or growth.
+We found that seeds soaked with 0.2mM MeJA had the same germination rates and marginally lower early seedling growth compared to water-treated controls, whereas 0.2 mM conventional seed treatment did not affect seed germination or growth.
 In choice and no-choice bioassays with adult flies in the laboratory and field, we found reduced oviposition on both wet and conventional seed treatments compared to controls.
-Larval performance was also lower in methyl jasmonate treated seeds.
-Lastly, the methyl-jasmonate induced resistance also occurred at the lower temperatures typical of the spring soil conditions when this fly is most damaging.
+Larval performance was also lower in MeJA treated seeds.
+Lastly, the MeJA induced resistance also occurred at the lower temperatures typical of the spring soil conditions when the fly is most damaging.
 In conclusion, MeJA application, conventional seed treatment technology, has the potential to deter adult fly oviposition and reduce maggot performance on a commercial scale in spring temperature conditions with minor effects on seed germination and growth.

 Introduction:

-While the use of jasmonic acid and methyl jasmonate in foliar application and induction of host plant resistance to insect herbivory has been studied extensively (Howe and Jander, 2008), there is less known about its success as a seed treatment.
-Exogenous foliar applications of jasmonic acid (JA) and its derivative methyl jasmonate (MeJA) have been shown to increase endogenous levels of JA in plants and subsequently increase plant resistance to insect herbivores feeding on leaves, roots, stems and flowers.
-In the last decade MeJA and JA have also been investigated and shown to have potential as a seed treatment inducing resistance to insect herbivores in a range of plants, including tomato, cabbage and rice (Paudel et al., 2014; Strapasson et al., 2014; Bhavanam and Stout, 2021).
-Working in the leguminous crop, Andean Lupin (Lupinus mutabilis), Erazo-Garcia et al. found that MeJA treated seeds were less preferred by D. platura adult flies for oviposition and the larval performance was lower on MeJA treated seeds (Erazo-Garcia et al., 2021).
-We evaluated the potential for this technique in controlling the seed and seedling pest, Delia platura, in corn.
-Open questions remain in terms of establishing a jasmonate dose that provides resistance with minimum cost in terms of plant growth, developing an application technique that could be used by growers, and testing whether the plant induced response occurs in the abiotic conditions of seed germination.
+While the use of jasmonic acid (JA) and methyl jasmonate (MeJA) in foliar application and induction of host plant resistance to insect herbivory has been studied extensively (Howe and Jander, 2008), little is known about its success as a seed treatment.
+Exogenous foliar applications of JA and its derivative MeJA have been shown to increase endogenous levels of JA in plants and subsequently increase plant resistance to insect herbivores feeding on leaves, roots, stems and flowers.
+In the last decade, MeJA and JA have also been investigated and shown to have potential as a seed treatment inducing resistance to insect herbivores in a range of plants, including tomato, cabbage and rice (Paudel et al., 2014; Strapasson et al., 2014; Bhavanam and Stout, 2021).
+Working in the leguminous crop, Andean Lupin (Lupinus mutabilis), Erazo-Garcia et al. found that MeJA treated seeds were less preferred by seed corn maggot (Delia platura) adults for oviposition and the larval performance was lower on MeJA treated seeds (Erazo-Garcia et al., 2021).
+We evaluated the potential for this technique in controlling the seed and seedling pest, D. platura, in corn.
+Open questions remain in terms of establishing a jasmonate dose that provides resistance with minimum costs in terms of plant growth, developing an application technique that could be used by growers, and testing whether the plant induced response occurs in the abiotic conditions of seed germination.